hnarasimhan/constrained-classification/README.md

 cpe_model.fit(x, y)
 ```

-The following code snippet creates a `FrankWolfeClassifier` object and fits a model that optimizes a convex loss function:
+The following code snippet creates a `FrankWolfeClassifier` object to fit a model that optimizes a convex loss function and evaluate its loss:
 ```
 from models.unconstrained import FrankWolfeClassifier